babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 * Using encrypted keystores would require manual password entry after every restart
 * Service availability is critical to avoid jailing

 We are actively working on implementing more secure keyring solutions that maintain both security and high availability.

+**Security Best Practices 🔒**:
+Here are some best practices to secure your finality provider:
+* Run EOTS Manager and Finality Provider on separate machine/network segment
+* Regular system security audits
+* Monitor for unauthorized activities
+* Allow only necessary ports (`12581`, `12582`)
+* Active monitoring of the logs